J-1 Exchange Visitor Visa

 - your country and your field of activity are in the list concerned by this rule

-In any of these cases, see if your country is listed here.
-If this is not the case, you do not need to proceed.
-In the case that you do not have your program funded by a government agency, you will not be subject to the 2-year rule.
+If your country is not listed here, and you do not have your program funded by a government agency, you will not be subject to the 2-year rule.

-If you are, then you must continue your research and check here if your field is listed, depending on your country.
-If so, then you will be subject to this rule.
-If this is not the case, and you do not get your program funded by a government agency, you will not be subject to this rule.
+If your country is listed, check here to see if your field is listed depending on your country.
+If your field is listed, then you will be subject to this rule.
+If this is not the case, and you also do not get your program funded by a government agency, you will not be subject to this rule.

-For more information, you will find instructions to use this “Skills List By Country” here.
+For more information, you will find instructions for this here.

 If you are eligible for the “2-year rule,” there is a possibility to waive it.
 However, this is only possible if you meet very specific criteria.
 You will find more information here.

-Please see the article below for more information.
+Please see the articles below for more information.